RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 gotten reasonably competent with it, and somewhat more importantly, I have customized my emacs to fit my mind like a glove.

-I also touch type.
-But, I use the Dvorak key layout.
+I also touch type, but I use the Dvorak keyboard layout.
 These two things combine with the training I've done to make it so that I can write programs at a speed close to how fast I can conceive it.
 This is important, not because it means I can code faster than other people, but because it means I can get the thoughts out of my head fast enough that they don't slip away.